zwmuam/Bastilevirinae_introns/README.md

 ```
 ./confirm_introns.py -ca custom_adapters -cb custom_barcodes -fq reads.fastq -rd reference_genomes_dir -o output_dir -s '__' -mr 1000
 ```
 The script uses modified [Porechop](https://github.com/rrwick/Porechop) to demultiplex reads and remove adapters.
 Clean reads are mapped to reference genomes with minimap2 and analysed by spliced_bam2gff to find splicing sites.
 The "-s" argument is used to specify the separator between the barcode and the read name in the fastq file.
-The "-mr" specifies the number of reads in bam files used for downstream visualiation
+The "-mr" specifies the number of reads in bam files used for downstream./alignment_statistics.py -u -f redundant_sequences.fasta -o redundant_dataset_stats.xlsx visualiation

 To align all analysed introns to the reference model from RFAM: